Time Dependent Saddle Node Bifurcation: Breaking Time and the Point of No Return in a Non-Autonomous Model of Critical Transitions: Introduction

 The paper is structured as follows.
 In Sec.\ \ref{sec:non-auton-syst}, we give a brief introduction to non-autonomous systems and the notion of pullback attractors, followed by several simple examples to illustrate the dynamics of non-autonomous systems with: (\emph{i}) a ``moving fixed point'', (\emph{ii}) a moving fixed point with a changing eigenvalue, and (\emph{iii}) a more complex situation with a ``hidden catastrophe''.
 This section is included purely for pedagogical purposes.
 Motivated readers are also referred to a more mathematical discussion \cite{kloeden-rasmussen,kloeden-pot}.
 Sec.\ \ref{sec:dynamic-saddle-node} introduces the main model for the dynamic saddle-node bifurcation (Eq.\ \ref{eq:model-untrans}).
 We explore its behavior using numerical computation.
 The notions of $\hat{t}$ and $t^{*}$ are defined, and a relation between them is observed from numerical computations.
 We then present the analytical solution of the model in terms of the first Airy function, from which we obtain an exact relation between $\hat{t}$ and $t^{*}$.
-The paper concludes with Sec.\ \ref{sec:discuss} which discusses our model and the concepts of breaking time and the point of no return; also, we relate the concepts to the notion of ``bifurcation-induced tipping'' (\emph{B-tipping}) in the context of climate science.
+The paper concludes with Sec.\ \ref{sec:discuss} which discusses our model and the concepts of breaking time and the point of no return.